 December in Banff

 December is an especially magical and festive time in Banff, with Christmas lights hung through the town and winter events running on a daily basis.
-Christmas at the Banff Gondola is becoming a new tradition among locals—join Santa at the top of Sulphur Mountain for a birds’ eye view of the quaint, snow covered town below.
-There plenty of early season skiing and snowboarding.
-December is the best time to do the ice walk at Johnston’s canyon for that extra special festive day out with friends or family.
+Christmas at the Banff Gondola is becoming a new tradition among locals — join Santa at the top of Sulphur Mountain for a bird's-eye view of the quaint, snow covered town below.
+There's also plenty of opportunities for early-season skiing and snowboarding.
+December is the best time to do the ice walk at Johnston Canyon for that extra-special festive day out with friends or family.

 Photo: The jolly old fellow himself, Santa Claus, at the Banff Gondola.